jon-harper/clock-3/docs/assembly/frame/sides.md

 3. Add another section of frame with a bracket and pair of screws and lock washers.
 4. Keep going around the corners adding brackets.
 5. Continually check your work for a good, square fit as you go.
 6. Attach the fourth bracket.
-It should slide in place easily on a square frame.
+If the frame is squared, it will readily slide in place.

 ### C. Left Side